kokkos/kokkos-core-wiki/docs/source/API/algorithms/std-algorithms/all/StdMinElement.rst

   - 5 and 7: The default string is "Kokkos::min_element_view_api_default".

+  - NOTE: overloads accepting a team handle do not use a label internally

 - ``first``, ``last``: range of elements to examine

   - must be *random access iterators*, e.g., returned from ``Kokkos::Experimental::(c)begin/(c)end``